 Cannabis edibles take a while to get going

 Because of the journey cannabis needs to take when being digested, it can take a while for it to kick in.
 How long this actually takes varies a lot depending on the way the individual metabolises cannabinoids, but it can take up to 2 hours!
 And this is where some experiences go horribly wrong – when you keep topping up, thinking that your baked good or gummy isn’t having the desired effect.
 Then suddenly it all hits – and you’re off into the stratosphere!
+Sometimes the results can be overwhelming, but it is possible to come down if you’re too high on weed edibles.

 Why use edibles?